cloudflare/miniflare/docs/src/content/get-started/migrating.md

 [Wrangler v3 announcements](https://blog.cloudflare.com/wrangler3/) for more
 information.

-## Missing Features

-Several features from Miniflare v2 are not supported in Miniflare v3's initial release.
-However, they are on the roadmap, and will be added soon:

-- Automatically triggering scheduled events via CRON schedules, or manually triggering them via `/.mf/scheduled` or `/cdn-cgi/mf/scheduled` (manually triggering events is supported via the `--test-scheduled` Wrangler flag and visiting `/__scheduled`)

 ## CLI Changes

 Miniflare v3 no longer includes a standalone CLI.
 To get the same functionality,